 Come and party in the red, white, and blue Round House Bar.
 Located right next door to the Park Hotel, it is in the very heart of downtown Put-in-Bay.

 Connor M: “One of the oldest bars in the country, this iconic ’round’ bar is the destination for anyone new to PIB.
 Live music every afternoon and evening all season long, make it a great place to spend some time with friends or make new ones.
 Their famous ‘bucket’ of beer is a great way to share with a group.
-It gets very crowded and loud most days, but that’s how its supposed to be.
+It gets very crowded and loud on most days, but that’s how it is supposed to be.
 Very loose, fun atmosphere.
-Make sure to check out the legendary Mike “Mad Dog’ Adams. who has been entertaining here afternoons for 38 years or more.
-Bar staff is fantastic, with most of them long time employees.
-You haven’t experienced Put-in-Bay, unless you have been to the Roundhouse!”
+Make sure to check out the legendary Mike “Mad Dog’ Adams. who has been entertaining here afternoons for 38 years or more?
+The bar staff is fantastic, with most of them long time employees.
+You haven’t experienced Put-in-Bay unless you have been to the Roundhouse!”

 Jody D: “Hands down, The Round House is our favorite bar on the island!
 They absolutely book the very best bands and entertainment out of all of their neighbors.
-Drinks are strong, sound is amazing, and EVERYONE is dancing and making friends at this establishment.
+Drinks are strong, the sound is amazing, and EVERYONE is dancing and making friends at this establishment.
 Service is quick too.
-I would also like to mention that the front porch staff were very kind to escort me through the crowd as I was in a wheel chair.
+I would also like to mention that the front porch staff was very kind to escort me through the crowd as I was in a wheelchair.
 Good looking out guys!
-Obviously the staff encourages fun for all!”
+Obviously, the staff encourages fun for all!”